© VinsLux-primaLu Sarl

 The wines were graded on a 20-point scale by analytical examinations carried out at the viti-vinicultural institute.
 However, this did not take returns into account and the points system was not very transparent.
 The wines had to have a minimum of 12 points to obtain approval.
-For wines with more than 16 points, they were classified as “Premier Cru” and those with more than 18 points as “Grand Premier Cru”.
+Wines with more than 16 points were classified as “Premier Cru” and those with more than 18 points as “Grand Premier Cru”.

 The national brand was replaced in 2014 by the “AOP – Moselle Luxembourgeoise”.

 The objectives of the “AOP – Moselle Luxembourgeoise” are the same, but the way to achieve them is different.
 The “quality in the glass” is replaced by the original principle.
 The closer you get to the top of the quality pyramid, the more the terroir should be perceptible.
 The PDO is thus a guarantee of overall quality for the consumer, since all the production phases must also be carried out in the geographical area concerned.

 From a wine-growing point of view, the terroir describes the entire natural environment of the vineyard, with its many interactions.
 It therefore encompasses not only the soil of the original vineyard, but also the complex interrelation between soil, topography, climate and human influence (e.g. type and style of winemaking)

 Wines marketed under the protected geographical appellation “Moselle Luxembourgeoise” must fulfill the clauses of the “PDO – Moselle Luxembourgeoise” specifications and undergo a chemical and sensory analysis.
 It is only under these conditions that they will be able to bear the name “Moselle Luxembourgeoise”.
 On the affected bottles must appear a label with the state certificate.